Nvidia RTX: Ray tracing

-APIs using RTX

-Nvidia OptiX
+Optix

 Nvidia OptiX is part of Nvidia DesignWorks.
 OptiX is a high-level, or "to-the-algorithm" API, meaning that it is designed to encapsulate the entire algorithm of which ray tracing is a part, not just the ray tracing itself.
 This is meant to allow the OptiX engine to execute the larger algorithm without application-side changes.

 Aside from computer graphics rendering, OptiX also helps in optical and acoustical design, radiation and electromagnetic research, artificial intelligence queries and collision analysis.

+Chat with RTX

+Chat with RTX is an AI-based assistant that runs locally on the user's Windows PC.
+It uses a large language model and requires an RTX 30 or 40 series GPU with at least 8GB of VRAM.
+It can be downloaded from Nvidia's website.

+RTX Remix

+RTX Remix is a game modding platform designed by Nvidia to remaster older titles by implementing modern technologies such as ray tracing, DLSS, and enhanced assets.

-List of Nvidia RTX cards including the 20, 30, and 40 series cards
+List of Nvidia RTX cards

-Nvidia has released many cards that support RTX including the 20, and 30 series.
+Nvidia has released many cards that support RTX, including the 20, 30, 40, and 50 series: